 If you regularly conduct business or invest in different countries, an international bank account can offer special features to make your banking easier and more affordable.
+We’ve gathered a list of the top 10 international banks, so you can easily compare your options.

-Compare international bank accounts
+Compare bank accounts from international banks

+- Multiple currencies.
 International accounts let you use overseas currencies more easily, often with more preferable exchange rates and fewer fees.
 If you regularly use foreign currencies, an international account can get you more value for your money.

+- Access to foreign markets.
 Only having a domestic bank account might inhibit you when making foreign investments, while an international bank account may let you more easily access foreign markets to trade forex or trade shares internationally.

+- Overseas investments.
 Purchasing real estate, companies or any other investments overseas would generally involve getting a foreign currency and making a money transfer.
 Regular investors can save time and money by investing out of an international account.

 - Privacy.
 Sensitive financial information may be safer overseas, in an anonymous account, than in a standard domestic bank account.
 If your occupation requires you to protect sensitive client information, or your own, then an international bank account may be preferable.